 While our current LTA maximizes data utilization, it doesn't integrate potential covariates, posing a potential bias source.
 Nonetheless, the diverse transition probabilities offer a nuanced analysis of patient-level recovery patterns at this stage.

-Explore the full LTA model in the LTA.
+Explore the full LTA model in the entire model.
 If you would like to use the model as a preditor of symptoms at the 3,6,12 and 18 months after the acute phase, go to Clinical algorithm.

 Feel free to contact authors: Roy Gusinov, and Ania Gorska if you have any questions.